 One-sixth of the city’s annual operating budget goes to the Philadelphia Police Department (PPD), the nation’s fourth largest force, employing more than 6,300 officers.
-For the 2020 fiscal year that ends June 30, the PPD’s budget was $741.2 million.
+For the 2020 fiscal year that ended June 30, the PPD’s budget was $741.2 million.
 With cost overruns, that went up to $748.6 million.
 Since 2016, it’s increased by about $120 million.

 “The police want $760 million at the same time that the pandemic is causing major cuts for social services, our parks, rec centers, our libraries,” says Kris Henderson, executive director of the Amistad Law Project.

 “Is Philly’s police budget for next year going to go to zero dollars?
 No, but could there be significant cuts.”

 On July 1, Kenney signed the new fiscal year 2021 city budget, which excludes the initial $19 million Police Department budget increase proposal and diverts an additional $14 million of expenses from the department to others.